 - As the occupational therapist you are asking permission and obtaining the client’s agreement before providing any occupational therapy assessment, treatment, or consultation service.

-- In order to obtain informed consent, the client should be explained:
+- To obtain informed consent, the following should be explained to the client:

 - What the proposed treatment, procedure, or service is,